tc39/proposal-iterator.range/README.md

 **Stage**: N/A

-This proposal describes adding a Number.range to JavaScript.
+This proposal describes adding a `Number.range` and a `BigInt.range` to JavaScript.

 ## Scope